privacy-scaling-explorations/semaphore-phase2-setup/README.md

 ## How we will prepare for the ceremony

-We will use the latest available challenge file from the Perpetual Powers of Tau ceremony as the starting point.
+We will use the 26th challenge file from the Perpetual Powers of Tau ceremony as the starting point (challenge file hash TBD).

 We will apply a random beacon.
 We use the VDF Alliance's verifiable delay function, with the [RSA-2048